orangejuice/blog/data/activity/book-堂吉诃德（上下）-1978/record.en.md

   subtitle: Miguel de Cervantes / 1978 / People's Literature Publishing House
 ---

-How do a masterpiece becomes a masterpiece, it contains an enormous amount of emotions and rationale, maybe the author himself does not even realize.
-This innovative, purely textual creation is all of the author's effort, then the author's shadow is cast upon the words.
-The human species is interesting, and so is the written words.
-The real world is the most powerful to create humans, and to create the adventures under human's pen.
-Yang Jiang's translation is also breathtaking.
-Reading is a wonderful thing.
+How does a great work become a masterpiece?
+It contains such a rich blend of emotion and reason that perhaps even the author himself is unaware.
+This new, purely textual creation, all born from the author's diligent efforts, casts the author’s shadow over the text.
+Humans are an interesting species, intriguing both on paper and in reality, and reality is most formidable, shaping humans and the adventures that lie beneath the pen.
+Yang Jiang's translation is also admirably impeccable.
+Reading is indeed a beautiful thing.